keboola/connection-docs/templates/ecommerce/ecommerce.md

 {: .image-popup}
 ![Sklik Data Source](/templates/ecommerce/sklik-data-source.png)

-The component uses the [Sklik API](https://api.sklik.cz/drak/) to import data from [Sklik](https://www.sklik.cz/).
+The data source connector uses the [Sklik API](https://api.sklik.cz/drak/) to import data from [Sklik](https://www.sklik.cz/).
 It downloads configured reports for all specified accounts.

-To configure this source component, you need to have a working
+To configure this connector, you need to have a working

 - [Sklik](https://www.sklik.cz/) account, and an
 - Sklik API [token](https://www.sklik.cz/generateToken).